 If you have not already invested in some orthotics to assist with supporting your arch and taking some pressure off of your posterior tibial tendon your Physical Therapist will advise you on whether you should purchase some, and where to do this.
 Often taping the bottom of the foot, which your Physical Therapist can do, and can teach you to do on your own, can be trialed before expensive orthotics are purchased.
 Taping may be enough in mild cases of posterior tibial tendon pain, as long as you can learn to control the position of your foot and maintain this position during high-level activities.
 In most cases shoe inserts, even pre-fabricated ones, will significantly improve the symptoms of a posterior tibial tendon problem, and will be recommended to both relief symptoms and to avoid any progression of the injury.
 Custom fit orthotics are recommended for any individuals who have a significant flattened arch, or for whom prefabricated ones do not relieve their symptoms.

-Unfortunately, not all posterior tibial tendon problems will respond to the Physical Therapy treatment we provide at Choice Physical Therapy of East Greenwich.
+Unfortunately, not all posterior tibial tendon problems will respond to the Physical Therapy treatment we provide at Choice Physical Therapy.
 If your symptoms persist or it appears that your foot is not responding to the treatment the way that your Physical Therapist would expect it to your Physical Therapist will refer you on to your family physician or an Orthopaedic Surgeon to discuss a more aggressive form of treatment.

-Choice Physical Therapy of East Greenwich provides services for Physical Therapy in Rhode Island.
+Choice Physical Therapy provides services for Physical Therapy in Rhode Island.